The Human League: 2010s: Credo and further tours

 A new album, Credo, was released in March 2011.
 It peaked at No. 44 on the UK Albums Chart.

 The first single from the album, "Night People" was released on 22 November 2010 but failed to enter the mainstream UK chart.
 It did, however, reach No. 25 in the UK Indie chart.
 The follow-up single, "Never Let Me Go", was released in the UK on 1 March 2011; however, in Germany, Switzerland and Austria, "Egomaniac" was chosen as the second single.
 A double vinyl edition of Credo was released on 25 July 2011, together with the download of "Sky", the third single from the album.

-At the end of 2012, the band undertook the 'XXXV Tour' across Europe and the UK to celebrate 35 years in existence.
+To celebrate 35 years in existence, the band undertook the 'XXXV Tour' across Europe, playing in Amsterdam and Brussels followed by fifteen dates in the UK, from 20 November until 11 December.
 The shows were critically acclaimed.
-The UK's Daily Telegraph said "as good a night's entertainment as you are likely to find anywhere on the planet".
+The British publication Daily Telegraph said "as good a night's entertainment as you are likely to find anywhere on the planet".

-In March 2014, "Don't You Want Me" re-entered the Top 20 of the UK Singles Chart, thanks to a social media campaign from the fans of Aberdeen F.C., who won the Scottish League Cup the previous weekend.
+In March 2014, "Don't You Want Me" re-entered the Top 20 of the UK singles chart, thanks to a social media campaign from the fans of Aberdeen F.C., who won the Scottish League Cup the previous weekend.
 They have adopted the song as a terrace chant, citing their midfielder Peter Pawlett with the lyrics changed to "Peter Pawlett Baby".

 In 2016, the band performed their 'A Very British Synthesizer Group' European and UK tour to accompany the release of the multi-disc anthology of the same name.
-In winter 2018, they undertook an extensive 'Red Tour' in Europe and the UK.
+In late 2018, they undertook an extensive 'Red Tour' throughout Europe.
+The tour consisted of 28 dates, beginning in Brussels on 31 October and ending on 8 December in London.

 In 2019, a 'deluxe' version of their 2001 Secrets album was released.

 2020s: Further releases and Anniversary tour

 In 2020, similar 'deluxe' treatment was given to their 1995 Octopus album on its 25th anniversary.
-Also in 2020, a three disc 'Essential' collection from their Virgin Records years reached No. 13 in the UK Albums Chart.
+Also in 2020, a three-disc 'Essential' collection from their Virgin Records years reached No. 13 in the UK Albums Chart.
 This compilation was unique in that the third disc, with the exception of the first two tracks, focused entirely on the band's pre-Dare material.

 In 2021 the band embarked on the 'Dare 40' European and UK tour.
 They played the Dare album in full, as well as other songs from their back catalogue.

-In 2023, the band announced a US show: they will be one of the headliners at the Cruel World Festival in Pasadena, California on May 20.
+In 2023, they were one of the headliners at the Cruel World Festival in Pasadena, California however they had to cut short their performance due to storms.

-Legacy and influence
+In March 2024 the group performed a nine-date tour of Australia, with further summer festival dates.
+Later that year they performed seventeen concerts as part of the Generations 2024 arena tour across Europe, beginning on 15 November in Stockholm and ending 14 December in London.
+They played shows including festival appearances in 2025 and have announced further dates in 2026.